zzzprojects/learn-orm/tutorials/ncalc/options.md

 ## Case Sensitive Evaluation

-The code evaluation is case sensitive by default, let's say you want to evaluate the following different expressions.
+The code evaluation is case-sensitive by default.
+Let's say you want to evaluate the following different expressions.

 ```csharp
 public static void Example1()